Greenwald got the documents from Snowden, who obtained them from his lawyers in Hong Kong.— Charlie Savage

-The final listed stay (item 6) does not contain any noted cancellation documents in the entry.
-This entry covered a period that occurred after ES checked out on the morning of the 10th of June.
-This record of a 4th stay does not appear to match Snowden’s self-reported timeline.
+The final documented stay according to this memo (item 6) covered an 8 day period which occurred after ES checked out on the morning of the 10th of June.
+This record of a 4th stay does not match Snowden’s self-reported timeline.
 This record does not indicate that this booking was cancelled and item (c) shows that someone paid for this stay.

-Setting aside the P&A memo, there are two types of documents in the remainder of Greenwald’s PDF file.
+Setting aside the P&A memo, there are two types of documents in the remainder of Greenwald and Savage’s PDF files.
 Those are the ‘booking confirmation’ (BC) documents and the ‘information invoice’ (II) documents.

-On the Information Invoice covering the first stay at The Mira, the room number is clearly missing.
+On the Information Invoice covering the purported first booking at The Mira, the room number is clearly missing.
 It would be unreasonable to believe that either Booking.com or The Mira Hotel would make this error or any of the many other errors which follow.

-Moreover, roughly a third of the way down the BC docs under the arrival and departure information block, there is a section which lists the number of adults and children.
+Roughly a third of the way down the BC documents under the ‘arrival and departure’ information block, there is a section which lists the number of adults and children.
 This section also lists the room type and the view.

-Reviewing Greenwald’s article and numerous other publicly available reports shows that Snowden claimed he stayed in Room 1014 the entire time he was at The Mira.
+Per Greenwald’s article and numerous other publicly available reports, Snowden claimed he stayed in Room 1014 the entire time he was at The Mira.

-However, the BC docs do not reflect this.
-The room view changes between the docs, sometimes facing towards the park and on another occasion facing towards the city.
+However, the BC documents are for entirely different rooms.
+The room view changes between the documents, sometimes facing towards the park and on another occasion facing towards the city.
 These views are facing in the opposite directions, per The Mira’s website.
 In fact, there is a large courtyard in the center of the building which separates the rooms which face the park from the rooms facing the city.

 The particulars of the room type changes, as well.
-During the second booking, the guest stayed in a club room, while the other BC docs reflect a regular room.
-The pricing which is listed near the middle of the docs verifies that the club room cost HK$ 2170 and a regular room was priced at HK$ 1680, with a price differential of HK$ 490 per night.
+During the second booking, the guests stayed in a club room, while the other BC documents reflect a regular room.
+The pricing which is listed near the middle of the documents verifies that the club room cost HK$ 2170 and a regular room was priced at HK$ 1680, with a price differential of HK$ 490 per night.